Honda India is gearing up for some serious attack in Indian Market with these upcoming Honda bikes in India

 Though Honda is performing well in the commuter segment, they have always been a sloth when it came to performance bikes in India.
 However, as time changes, the mood of the top honchos also changes while observing the market.
 Indian two-wheeler market is turning mature day by day as more people are moving towards 150+ cc segment.
-We have a list of upcoming Honda bikes in India which will be launched in the country in 2019-20.
+We have a list of upcoming Honda bikes in India which will be launched in the near future.
 Here we go…

 First and foremost in the list of upcoming Honda bikes in India 2019 is beautiful little 150 cc Honda CB150R.
 The bike takes inspiration from Honda’s latest Neo Sports Cafe design language which is available in all other CB series of motorcycles from Honda.
 CB150R essentially looks mini CB300R.